Which of the following do you think is true:

 The Bible says all sin can be forgiven, as a FREE GIFT from God IF – this is the big IF – IF we sincerely confess our sins, desire to turn from our sins, ask God for forgiveness, and claim Jesus Christ as our substitute, as explained in Day 5.

-It is the worst sin of all – a #10 on the scale – if a person knows about this offer of forgiveness but rejects it either by conscious decision or by procrastination.
+It is the worst sin of all if a person knows about this offer of forgiveness but rejects it either by conscious decision or by procrastination.

 Forgiveness is not automatic, earned, or transmitted by family or church.
 It is a personal offer and requires personal acceptance.